Antonio Inoki: 1989–1995: First stint

 Following in his father's footsteps, Inoki entered politics in 1989, when he was elected into the House of Councillors as a representative of his own Sports and Peace Party in the 1989 Japanese House of Councillors election.

-Imitating Muhammad Ali in 1990, Inoki traveled to Iraq in "an unofficial one-man diplomatic mission" and successfully negotiated with Saddam Hussein for the release of Japanese hostages before the outbreak of the Gulf War.
-It was then that he personally organized a wrestling event in Iraq for the purpose of freeing the 41 captive Japanese nationals which was ultimately a partial success with 36 Japanese nationals ultimately freed.
-He subsequently retained his seat in the 1992 Japanese House of Councillors election.
+Inoki's win secured him among the highest offices ever won by a professional wrestling personality in politics.
+The Sports and Peace Party later formed a parliamentary alliance with the Democratic Socialist Party.
+On 14 October 1989, Inoki was stabbed during a political event in Aizuwakamatsu, Fukushima Prefecture.
+Emulating Muhammad Ali, Inoki traveled to Iraq in 1990 in "an unofficial one-man diplomatic mission" to negotiate with Saddam Hussein for the release of Japanese hostages before the outbreak of the Gulf War.
+He personally organized a wrestling event in Iraq to entice Saddam to free the 41 captive Japanese nationals, this ultimately proved to be a success with 36 Japanese nationals freed.
+Inoki subsequently retained his seat in the 1992 Japanese House of Councillors election.
 He failed to win re-election in the 1995 Japanese House of Councillors election following a number of scandals reported in 1994, and left politics for the next eighteen years.

 2013–2019: Second stint

-On June 5, 2013, Inoki announced that he would again run for a seat in the National Diet under the Japan Restoration Party ticket.
+On 5 June 2013, Inoki announced that he would again run for a House of Councillors seat in the National Diet under the Japan Restoration Party ticket.
 Inoki won the election to return to Japan's Upper House as an MP.

 In November 2013, he was suspended from the Diet for 30 days because of an unauthorized trip to North Korea.
 He had visited on the occasion of the 60th anniversary of the armistice in the Korean War, and had met with senior North Korean figure Kim Yong-nam during his visit.
-This was Inoki's 27th visit to North Korea; he explained in an interview that the North Korean abductions of Japanese citizens had caused the Japanese government to "close the door" on diplomacy with the North, but that the issue would not be resolved without ongoing communication, and that he saw his relationship with North Korean-born Rikidōzan as a crucial link to the people of the North.
+This was Inoki's 27th visit to North Korea; he explained that the North Korean abductions of Japanese citizens had caused the Japanese government to "close the door" on diplomacy with the North, but that the issue would not be resolved without ongoing communication, and that he saw his relationship with North Korean-born Rikidōzan as a crucial link to the people of the North.

 He was reportedly considering running for governor of Tokyo in 2014 following another visit to North Korea.

-Inoki joined the splinter of the Japanese Restoration Party, Party for Japanese Kokoro, in 2014.
-In January 2015, he helped to establish a new party named the Assembly to Energize Japan, which he left in 2016, to sit in the 'Independents Club'.
+Inoki joined the splinter of the Japan Restoration Party, Party for Future Generations, in 2014.
+In January 2015, he helped to establish a new party named the Assembly to Energize Japan, which he left in 2016, to sit in the Independents Club.

 In September 2017, Inoki re-established his position that Japan should make more of an effort to have co-operative dialogue with North Korea, in the wake of North Korea launching ballistic missiles over Hokkaido.
 This was succeeded by another of Inoki's controversial trips to the nation.

 In June 2019, Inoki announced his retirement from politics.